Key Takeaways

 Who is it best for?

 We have historically ranked Southwest as one of the top airline loyalty programs because it’s very user friendly.
 Points are easy to earn and redeem, with award flights tied to cash prices.
 While you won’t get the same sweet-spot, outsized value redemptions as with other airlines, there’s something to be said for consistency, which Southwest offers.
 There are no blackout dates, no complicated award charts, and no partner searches.
-Cancellations and changes are easy to make and don’t come with extra fees.
+Cancellations and changes are easy to make and don’t come with extra fees, but they are more limited than they once were.
 The simplicity makes it a favorite for many travelers.

 Status Levels Explained